rocky-linux/documentation/docs/books/lxd_server/01-install.md

 title: 1 Install and Configuration
 author: Steven Spencer
 contributors: Ezequiel Bruni
-tested with: 8.5, 8.6, 9.0
+tested with: 8.8, 9.2
 tags:
   - lxd
   - enterprise
   - lxd install
 ---

-# Chapter 1: Install and Configuration
+# Chapter 1: Install and configuration

 Throughout this chapter you will need to be the root user or you will need to be able to _sudo_ to root.

-## Install EPEL and OpenZFS Repositories
+## Install EPEL and OpenZFS repositories

 LXD requires the EPEL (Extra Packages for Enterprise Linux) repository, which is easy to install using: